kubecost/docs/http-troubleshooting.md

 ## HTTP 499 Client closed connection

-This is usually the Nginx gateway (inside the `kubecost-cost-analyzer` pod) reporting that the client has closed the connection.
+This is usually the NGINX gateway (inside the `kubecost-cost-analyzer` pod) reporting that the client has closed the connection.

 * All client requests may need increased timeouts.
 * If client requests are only timing out on Kubecost and nothing else, Kubecost may need more CPU/memory so that it can process the API requests faster.